smsummers1/e2/PeerReview/peer-review.md

 	global $players, $max_players, $dealer;
 ```
 - Missing comments in the code.
 - It is important to use self-documenting variables as often as you can.
 The use of $x throughout your code was confusing to me.
-If I am understanding your code correctly $x is the $current_player, but I may be completely off here.
+If I am understanding your code correctly ```$x``` is the ```$current_player```, but I may be completely off here.
 I provided a few examples below.....

 **Code Before**
 ```php